 DON’T neglect your finances, make sure money-related issues are still being taken care of, and money doesn’t go missing.
 Just because you are going through a divorce in Australia doesn’t mean your financial obligations as a couple go away.
 It is important to keep paying things like your mortgage even if you are not living in the home if it is under your name.
 If this puts you in financial hardship, there are various methods you may undertake to ease this burden, like asking your ex-partner to pay or contacting the bank.
 If you are unsure of how to proceed under these circumstances, it is always best to contact an experienced lawyer.

 DON’T cause unnecessary stress, confusion and drama for your children; this may create negative long-term psychological effects for them.
-When going through the Australian divorce process, all parties should be focused on the children.
+When going through the process of a divorce in Victoria, all parties should be focused on the children.
 This means any actions you take that show you are not putting their needs first will be looked at unfavourably by the courts.
 Therefore, you must show the courts you can set personal grievances aside to work with the other parent to support your child(ren) through this process.

 DON’T keep to yourself – accept help and support from friends and family during this difficult stage of your life.
 Going through a divorce is emotionally and financially draining.
 Because of this, it is important that you reach out to your support system for help.
 Having a support system can help to make sure that you are thinking clearly and come out of this process in the best position possible, considering the circumstances.